-Overdosage with succinylcholine may result in neuromuscular block beyond the time needed for surgery and anesthesia.
+Overdosage with QUELICIN may result in neuromuscular block beyond the time needed for surgery and anesthesia.
 This may be manifested by skeletal muscle weakness, decreased respiratory reserve, low tidal volume, or apnea.
 The primary treatment is maintenance of a patent airway and respiratory support until recovery of normal respiration is assured.
-Depending on the dose and duration of succinylcholine administration, the characteristic depolarizing neuromuscular block (Phase I) may change to a block with characteristics superficially resembling a non-depolarizing block (Phase II) (see PRECAUTIONS).
+Depending on the dose and duration of QUELICIN administration, the characteristic depolarizing neuromuscular block (Phase I) may change to a block with characteristics superficially resembling a non-depolarizing block (Phase II) [see Warnings and Precautions (5.8)].

 |Unit of Sale||Concentration|

-Refrigeration of the undiluted agent will assure full potency until expiration date.
-All units carry a date of expiration.
+Refrigeration of undiluted QUELICIN will assure full potency until expiration date.